GK0209/GettingAndCleaningData/CodeBook.md

 CodeBook
 ---------------------------------------------------------------
-This document describes the data and transofrmations used by *run_analysis.R* and the definition of variables in *Tidy.txt*.
+This document describes the variables, the data, and any transformations that was performed to clean up the data used by *run_analysis.R* and the definition of variables in *Tidy.txt*.

 ##Dataset Used

-This data is obtained from "Human Activity Recognition Using Smartphones Data Set".
+This data is obtained from "Human Activity Recognition using Smartphones Data Set".
 The data linked are collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>.

 The data set used can be downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>.